-Per Unit Total Without Exercise of Over-Allotment Option Total With Exercise of Over-Allotment Option Public offering price (1) \$ \$ \$ Underwriting discounts Payable by us \$ \$ \$ Proceeds to us, before expenses \$ \$ \$
+Per Unit Total

+Public offering price (1) \$ \$

+Underwriting discounts and commissions paid by us \$ \$

-(1) The public offering price and underwriting discount correspond to an assumed public offering price per share of common stock of \$\\\\\ and an assumed public offering price per warrant of \$0.01.
+(1) The public offering price and underwriting discount correspond to an assumed public offering price per share of common stock of \$ and an assumed public offering price per warrant of \$0.01.

 We have also agreed to reimburse the underwriter for its expenses in connection with this offering, up to 50,000, and have agreed to reimburse the underwriter for its reasonable "blue sky" fees and expenses, up to 25,000.
-We estimate the total expenses of this offering which will be payable by us, excluding the underwriting discount, will be approximately $\$ .
-After deducting the underwriting discount and our estimated offering expenses, we expect the net proceeds from this offering to be approximately $\$ .
+We estimate the total expenses of this offering which will be payable by us, excluding the underwriting discount, will be approximately [].
+After deducting the underwriting discount and our estimated offering expenses, we expect the net proceeds from this offering to be approximately [].